Policy Notes: Petty Cash Fund

 Protecting Petty Cash

-All Petty Cash Custodians and temporary custodians MUST complete the Petty Cash Tutorial and the associated Petty Cash Online Quiz before assuming responsibility for the fund.
+All Petty Cash Custodians and temporary custodians MUST complete the Petty Cash Custodian Certification requirements and the associated Petty Cash training before assuming responsibility for the fund.

 Keep all petty cash in a locked box, and the locked box in a locked desk or cabinet.
 Only Custodians should have access to petty cash.